ResidentMario/missingno/README.md

 Hmm.
 It seems that reports which are filed with an `OFF STREET NAME` variable are less likely to have complete geographic data.

+Nullity correlation ranges from -1 (if one variable appears the other definitely does not) to 0 (variables appearing or not appearing have no effect on one another) to 1 (if one variable appears the other definitely also does).

 **Caution**: The heatmap will *not* work with variables which have a variance of zero (that is, they are always filled or always empty).
 This is due to the fact that for such entries, correlation is meaningless.
 These variables are silently removed from the analysis&mdash;in this case for instance the datetime and injury